 Growing kale in containers is a cinch.
-You can harvest it many times, picking up the young tender leaves again and again or cutting the whole plant at once.
-The kale is a cool weather crop but it can still tolerate some summer heat.
+You can harvest it many times, picking up the tender young leaves again and again or cutting the whole plant at once.
+The kale is a cool weather crop, but it can still tolerate some summer heat.
 However, this biennial starts to taste somewhat bitter and strong during hotter months.
-Kale should be planted in full sun in colder regions and in partial sun in warmer regions.
+Kale should be planted in full sun in colder regions and partial sun in warmer regions.

 15. Mustard Greens